What is Methicillin-Resistant Staphylococcus Aureus (MRSA)?

 Mild infections of the skin may only need to be treated with warm compresses or with draining if an abscess develops.
 If necessary, your doctor will prescribe antibiotics.

 How can I prevent MRSA infections?

 There is no vaccine to protect you from MRSA.
 The most important thing you can do is wash your hands before eating, drinking, smoking, applying personal care products, touching your face, nose or eyes, and after using the toilet.
-Wash your hands well for at least 15 seconds using warm water and soap.
+Wash your hands well for at least 20 seconds using warm water and soap (to help children wash their hands long enough, sing the ABC song).
 Use a paper towel to dry your hands.
 If soap and water are not available, use an alcohol based hand sanitizer.
 Sanitizer can be used as long as your hands are not visibly dirty.